Yellow vests protests: 7 September: "Act XLIII"

 New protests were held in cities, including Montpellier, Rouen and Strasbourg.

 21 September: "Act XLV"

 A new wave of yellow vest protests was initiated in Paris for the 45th consecutive week.
 Over a hundred demonstrators were taken into custody after they attempted to enter Avenue Champs-Elysees by force.

 2020

 14 March: "Act LXX"

 People participated in the protests of 14 March 2020 in spite of the imminent COVID-19 national lockdown, but leaders of the movement, like Maxime Nicolle and Jérôme Rodrigues, called on staying safe at home.
 The lockdown effectively put an end to the weekly protests.

 Fatalities and injuries

-As of 22 December 2018, 10 fatalities had been linked to the protests in France, one of which resulted from police action.